Audubon New Mexico River Social

 $100 of every ticket will go to support Audubon New Mexico’s continued efforts to protect and preserve!

-The Western slopes of the Sangre De Cristo and San Juan Mountains help provide northern New Mexico with two large river systems, the Rio Grande and Rio Chama, both of which are incredibly important local bird habitats as well as waypoints for migrating species.
-Unfortunately, these two great waterways are under constant threat of drought, mismanagement and exploitation.
-Join us this summer as we focus on the once mighty Rio Grande and help to support Audubon New Mexico, one of our great state’s most important conservation organizations.
+The Western slopes of the Sangre De Cristo and San Juan Mountains help provide northern New Mexico with two large river systems, the Rio Grande and Rio Chama, both of which are incredible bird habitats and refuges.
+Unfortunately these two great waterways are under constant threat of drought, mismanagement and exploitation, things for which the people and wildlife who depend on them pay dearly.

-Please refer to the full Ute Mountain itinerary here
+You may refer to the full Rio Chama Three-Day itinerary here

 Get ready to pitch a tent, sling a hammock, throw down a pad, and relax!
 Every day we will prepare and serve you a delicious riverside lunch, not limited to, but often including an array of home-roasted sandwich meats and homemade dips and salsas (see some of our recipes here).
 In addition, our camp dinners and breakfasts are a classic staple of the Far Flung experience, as 40 years in business has not only taught us the principles of reading white-water…but also of cooking and camp ambiance!